 One of the key restrictions on Nest is a ban on transfers in and out of the scheme.
 It means that it's hard for employees to consolidate their pots or take them to a new scheme if they move jobs.
 If you want to learn more about consolidating your pension pot, visit our guide, Should I consolidate my pensions?

 4. Nest fund choices

 There are six fund types available through Nest.
-The Nest Retirement Date Funds are the ones most members stick with, and work by enrolling members into the fund that targets the year they expect to take their money out of Nest.
+The Nest Retirement Date Fund is the one that most members stick with, which works by enrolling members into the fund that targets the year they expect to take their money out of Nest.

-The Retirement Date funds aim to target investment returns in excess of inflation after all charges, over the long term.
-There are three phases this fund operates – foundation, for younger savers, growth and consolidation.
+The Retirement Date Fund aims to target investment returns in excess of inflation after all charges, over the long term.
+There are three phases this fund operates – foundation (for younger savers), growth and consolidation.

 Nest also offers additional fund choices.
 These are:

 - Nest Ethical Fund

 - Nest Sharia Fund

 However, Nest expects 90% of members to stick with the Retirement Date Fund, as it is the default option.